 Additionally, Spotify's in-depth knowledge of listeners allows for the sharing of first-party insights with advertisers.
 These insights help traditional banks and fintechs better understand their target audiences and align with their passion points.

-As the banking industry continues to evolve, brands can use digital audio to meet changing customer needs and deliver new experiences to tuned-in audiences.
+As the banking industry continues to evolve, brands can use digital audio to meet changing customer needs and build powerful financial services advertising campaigns to deliver new experiences to tuned-in audiences.
 In such a volatile and rapidly evolving industry, meeting customer expectations, however great, mustn't be an afterthought—it's a business imperative.